-- Report the incident to the Department of Public Safety and/or the police; - Seek support from appropriate medical resources; - Utilize on-campus and/or off-campus counseling resources; - Contact the Title IX Coordinator or other University Official with Authority to report the incident.
+- Report the incident to the Department of Public Safety and/or the police as soon as possible; - Seek support from appropriate medical resources; - Utilize on-campus and/or off-campus counseling resources;

+Contact the Title IX Coordinator or other University Official with Authority to report the incident.
 Information and free, confidential assistance is also available 24 hours a day from SOS in St. Paul at (651) 643-3006.